- February 15, 2018

 Whether you are going to plant wildflowers in your newly reclaimed patch, a new tree, or some gorgeous perennial shrubs–you have to start by getting rid of the lawn.
 There are several low cost, chemical-free strategies you can employ, but all options either take some time or a bit of effort to complete.

-You can also start the process at the beginning of the growing season by saturating the lawn to push out air and oxygen, laying the cardboard, and helping the process along by wetting it before covering it with compost/ mulch.
+You can start the process at the beginning of the growing season by saturating the lawn with water to push out air and oxygen, laying the cardboard or wood chips (8 inches deep!).
 Once covered, the lawn is largely deprived of oxygen and light allowing anaerobic decomposition in the soil which breaks down not just the leaves, but the roots of the grass as well.
+After several weeks, if you’ve used cardboard, you may wish to pull up and dispose of the cardboard (some research finds cardboard attracts termites and other pests) and cover the now-dead grass with mulch (arborists’ wood chips will work quite well–you’ll only need 4-6 inches at this point).
+You can now plant other perennials, or annuals.

 On selecting mulch